-I have been fortunate to interview Michell Markel about some of her non fiction books.
-Today, we chat about her new picture book, Hanukkah Hamster (Sleeping Bear Press) illustrated by Andre Ceolin.
-Hanukkah Hamster is a tender story of the friendship between a lonely cab driver and a lost hamster.
-The beautiful prose and engaging story telling will capture the hearts of readers.
+I have been fortunate to interview Michelle Markel about some of her nonfiction books.
+Today, we chat about her new picture book, HANUKKAH HAMSTER (Sleeping Bear Press), illustrated by Andre Ceolin.
+HANUKKAH HAMSTER is a tender story of the friendship between a lonely cab driver and a lost hamster.
+The beautiful prose and engaging storytelling will capture the hearts of readers.
 I am delighted to welcome Michelle back to chat about this lovely Hanukkah story.

-Hanukkah Hamster is a touching story about a cab driver and a lost pet, a hamster he late names Chickpea.
+HANUKKAH HAMSTER is a touching story about a cab driver and a lost pet, a hamster he later names Chickpea.
 What was your inspiration for the book?